ftlabs/tech-radar/README.md

 * name
 * do-able

+The values of name can be any text, but the shorter the better to minimise overlaps in the display.
+The values of do-able need to integers in the range 1-10 (for now).

-All other named columns with be available for filtering on the radar view.
+All other named columns with be available for filtering in the radar view and can take pretty much any values.

 You can then create a Tech radar view of that spreadsheet by constructing a URL as descriobed in the previous section